mithi/vehicle-tracking-2/README.md

 ## SAMPLE USAGE

 To run any notebook properly, copy the jupyter notebooks from the `/ipynb` folder to the root directory.
-This is so that each notebook sees to see relevant files, the most relevant files being the python classes.
+This is so that each notebook sees relevant files, the most relevant files being the python classes.

 - classifier_training.ipynb
 - feature_sourcer_test.ipynb